-On January 5, 2005, the Company established the Non-Executive Directors Deferred Share Unit Plan whereby non-executive directors receive 50% of compensation payable in the form of Directors' Deferred Share Units (DDSUs) and 50% in the form of either cash or additional DDSUs at the election of each non-executive director.
-The number of DDSUs is determined by dividing the quarterly amount payable so elected by the average closing prices of a common share on the Toronto and New York stock exchanges on the last five trading days of each quarter ("average share price") with any currency conversion being made at the Bank of Canada noon rate of exchange on the relevant day.
+On January 5, 2005, the Company established the Non-Executive Directors Deferred Share Unit Plan whereby non-executive directors receive 50% of compensation payable in the form of Directors' Deferred Share Units (DDSUs) and 50% in the form of either cash, additional DDSUs or a combination of these two at the election of each non-executive director.
+The number of DDSUs is determined by dividing the quarterly amount payable so elected by the average closing prices of a common share on the Toronto and New York stock exchanges on the last five trading days of each quarter (average share price) with any currency conversion being made at the Bank of Canada noon rate of exchange on the relevant day.
 Additional DDSUs are credited to each holder thereof corresponding to dividends declared on common shares.
-The DDSUs are redeemable following retirement.
+The DDSUs are redeemable following retirement from the board.
 The amount to be paid by the Company upon redemption is calculated by multiplying the accumulated balance of DDSUs by the average share price at the time of redemption.
-During the quarter ended March 31, 2005, no units were granted or redeemed and at March 31, 2005, no units were granted for the period ended March 31, 2005.
+During the six months ended June 30, 2005, 14,077 DDSUs were granted and none were redeemed.
+As at June 30, 2005, 14,077 DDSUs were outstanding.